gitlabhq/gitlabhq/.gitlab/issue_templates/Feature proposal.md

 <!--
 * What doc pages need to be created or updated across user, admin, and API docs?
 * What concepts, procedures, or information is needed in each area?
-Is there an 'old way' or workaround to deprecate?
+Is there an 'old way' to deprecate in docs?

 Product managers:
 * By the kickoff, finalize the answers to the bullets above, and: